jachinte/grade-buddy/README.md

 ![Screenshot](https://s1.postimg.org/5fz9r0yttr/marking-helper.png)

+### Benefits

+- Don't re-invent the wheel.
+Teaching assistants often develop their own scripts over and over, year after year, to perform the same basic tasks.
+Instead, use this utility to automate the common operations and focus on what's relevant: the marking code.
+- This utility is very simple.
+You provide a shell script to mark your code, Grade Buddy runs it on each submission and lets you navigate over the results (and some other things too).
+If you're looking for a management system for your course, Grade Buddy isn't for you.

 ### Build the application from the sources

 First, clone or download this repository and then package the application artefacts using [Maven](https://maven.apache.org/):